 Copyright Surrey County Archaeological Unit (part of Surrey County Council)

 The Priory Orchard osteological collection includes all the remains excavated in 2012–2015 from the Priory Orchard cemetery site in Godalming, Surrey.
 The cemetery was in use between c.
 850–1200 CE.
 Most radiocarbon dates, however, are earlier than the mid 11th century CE and the overall evidence suggests that most burials are Late Anglo-Saxon.
-The cemetery was abandoned around the year 1200 CE and became the orchard of the priory, remaining untouched until construction of affordable housing started on the site in 2014.
+The cemetery was abandoned by the year 1200 CE and became the orchard of the priory, remaining untouched until construction of affordable housing started on the site in 2014.

 On-going study on the collection

-In addition to the burials, we have studied the remains of about 320 disarticulated individuals from disturbed burials, whose bones were often reinterred inside or near the burial that disturbed them.
-We expect this number to increase to around 500 individuals by the end of our study.
+In addition to the burials, we have studied the remains of about 581 disarticulated individuals from disturbed burials, whose bones were often reinterred inside or near the burial that disturbed them.
+We expect this number to increase to around 800 individuals by the end of our study.

-We have found signs of pathologies in 62 individuals.
+We have found signs of pathologies in several individuals.
 While we have not yet done a full palaeopathological study of the collection, there is evidence of head trauma caused by sharp objects in several individuals (potentially related to warfare) and unset fractures of the limbs (indicating lack of medical attention), as well as various diseases.